flowkey/plg-coding-tasks/challenges/api/README.md

 ## Transactions

-Here are some sample transactions and summary of the important fields from each of the payment providers.

-For this code challenge we'll use two:
+Here is a summary of the important fields from each of the payment providers.
+For this code challenge we'll use Apple AppStore and Google Play Store:

 ### Apple AppStore